 + If this is a collaborative proposal, tell us about a previous collaboration with this or another partner, and how it turned out.

-You may provide up to five links with captions up to 100 words to help us understand your past project.
+You may provide up to five links with captions up to 100 words per link to help us understand your past project.
 These links can direct us to dedicated project websites or related digital content; visual materials such as installation shots, floorplans, digital walkthroughs, or videos; text documentation including publications, brochures, or reviews; or personal or organizational websites if relevant.
 Use the caption fields to identify the links and why you included them.
 If any link requires a password for access, please remember to include it.

 3. Project budget

 Submit a project budget including pending and confirmed income and expenses.
 Samples of research and development budgets are available here.

 + Budgets should incorporate any expenses related to research materials, travel and accommodation, collaboration, documentation, and dissemination, along with consultancy fees and administrative or personnel costs for curators to take leave while they conduct their research.